gib/gibify/README.md

 The Make file's `release` command handles the compilation and git work to put the compiled contents to the `gh-pages` branch.

-This site used to be available at www.shortforgilbert.com,
+This site used to be available at www.shortforgilbert.com.
+Long story short, I missed the renewal and didn't want to pay 1&1's fee on principle.